maniprofile/Py/README.md

-Repository to store sample programs.
+Py repository to store sample programs.

 This repository is meant for people to showcase my programs on Data Analytics.